 - Student Health & Wellbeing Access

 Rice Student Health Services, the Wellbeing and Counseling Center, and SAFE office services continue to be available to students.
 They are taking appointments, but the process has been modified to follow CDC recommendations.
-Please see information on the best way to contact them and other after hours resources here.
+Please see information on the best way to contact them and other after hours resources here; further information on resources available is here.
 We encourage you to reach out to the Wellbeing and Counseling Center if you’d like to talk to someone.
-Students are also able to contact email@example.com to schedule a consultation with a GPS staff member.
+Students are also able to contact firstname.lastname@example.org to schedule a consultation with a GPS staff member.
 Alternatively, please reach out to the Student Assistance Program for additional resources for those that may have added anxiety due to COVID-19.